-Curried chickpea salad makes a delicious and easy lunch or snack.
+Curried chickpea salad is quick and easy to prepare and delicious for lunch, dinner, and snack time!
 With crunchy veggies and oil-free vegan mayo, it's also nutritious and packing major curry flavor!
-Free from oil, soy, gluten, and refined sugar.
+This curry chickpea salad is vegan and free from oil, soy, gluten, and refined sugar.

-There's a cafe in my hometown where years ago I would occasionally meet my mom for lunch.
-It was a gourmet market/prepared foods-deli type of place, and they served a curried chicken salad sandwich that was a favorite of hers.
+There's a cafe in my hometown where I would occasionally meet my mom for lunch.
+It's a gourmet market/prepared foods-deli type of place, and they served a curried chicken salad sandwich that was a favorite of hers.

 This recipe makes enough chickpea salad for 3 to 4 people, so if you're serving a crowd or want to enjoy leftovers over the next few days, go ahead and double the recipe.

-Here's a quick summary of the ingredients you'll need (be sure to scroll down for the full recipe):
+Here's a quick summary of the ingredients; be sure to scroll down for the full recipe:

-- 1 (15 oz) can chickpeas or 1.75 to 2 cups cooked chickpeas - If using my aquafaba mayo recipe for the chickpea salad, it works well to make them in tandem.
-Open a can of chickpeas; drain and reserve the liquid (aquafaba).
-Rinse the chickpeas, and set them aside while you make the mayo.
+- 1 (15 oz) can chickpeas or 1.75 to 2 cups - if using my aquafaba mayo recipe for the chickpea salad, it works well to make them in tandem.
+Open a can of chickpeas, and drain and reserve the liquid (aquafaba).
+Rinse the chickpeas, and set them aside while you prepare the mayo.

 - onion powder